blacknon/lssh/README.md

 | `lspipe` | `sysadmin` | `alpha` | Linux / macOS / Windows (`--mkfifo` is Unix-only) | A persistent pipe-oriented runner that keeps a selected host set in the background and lets you reuse it from local shell pipelines.
 Session-based execution works on Windows, but FIFO bridge features are Unix-only. | [cmd/lspipe/README.md](./cmd/lspipe/README.md) |
 | `lsmon` | `monitor` | `beta` | Linux / macOS / Windows | A multi-host monitoring TUI that shows CPU, memory, disk, network, and process information over SSH, and can open a terminal to the selected host without requiring agents on the remote hosts. | [cmd/lsmon/README.md](./cmd/lsmon/README.md) |

-If all you need is SSH access, start with `lssh`.
-When you later need file transfer, sync, monitoring, or a pane UI, the rest of the suite is there.

 ## Docs